 - Only import one template (templates do not overwrite each other, and multiple templates will create a lot of clutter that can only be removed one item at a time)

 Please contact the CLT at firstname.lastname@example.org if you need assistance.

 Customizing the Template

-The model module How to Use this Template (found by clicking Modules within the template) explains how to customize the various components.
-You may also be interested in our materials on designing online discussions, and our tutorial on embedding media in discussions, assignments, pages, and other Canvas components using the Rich Content Editor.
+The model module How to Use this Template (found by clicking Modules within the full-featured template) explains how to customize the various components.
+You may also be interested in our materials on designing Canvas discussions, and our tutorial on adding media in discussions, assignments, pages, and other Canvas components using the Rich Content Editor.